 Allium is a genus of more than 800 species of bulbous perennials in the family Amaryllidaceae, native to the Northern Hemisphere, but cultivated all over the world.

 These plants come in a broad palette of colors, shapes and sizes.
-Most Alliums have globe-shaped clusters of flowers in shades of purple, pink, blue, white and yellow.
-The most common Alliums are edible plants, but also very useful in multiple ornamental settings.
+They are edible, but also very useful in multiple ornamental settings.
+Ornamental Alliums, also known as Ornamental Onions, have globe-shaped clusters of flowers in shades of purple, pink, blue, white and yellow.
+They have some of the most attractive blooms in the plant kingdom!

 Name meaning